Alfresco/docs-alfresco/aws-s3/4.1/config/index.md

 >**Note:** When using the S3 Connector, new versions of a document are stored using the Standard storage class by default.

+>**Important:** The S3 Connector doesn't support transitioning to the Glacier storage class.

 Here are some example scenarios to help you consider if using storage classes is right for your environment:

 1. Collaboration: On an S3 bucket with frequently used content as part of any current work.